Joanf81/radio51/README.md

 #Radio51 Web Application

 ##Introduction
-This is a little application created in a university practice, it consists in a mini social network for musicians.
-This application allows you to registrate as an music artist and post songs, in the other hand, it allows non registered users to view the profile os the artists, songs posted by registered artists and write coments in songs and profiles of the artists
+This is a small application created for a university assignment.
+It consists in a mini social network for musicians.
+This application allows you to register as a music artist and post songs.
+Furthermore, it allows non registered users to view and write comments in both, profile of the artists and songs posted.

-A combination of a varius tecnologies and languajes, that will be detailed in the next lines, has been used for developing this application.
-It's important to specify that one of the golas of the parctice is to use the Javascript lenguaje both in the frontside and in the backside
+A combination of several technologies and languages, that will be detailed hereafter, was used for developing this application.
+It is important to specify that one of the main goals of the assignment is to use Javascript language, both in the frontside and the backside.

 ##Application's Skeleton
 The application's skeleton is divided in 2 parts.

 ###Backend
-Backend consists in a REST API (using JSON for data exchange) implemented using Javascript languaje and the Node.JS platform, it uses too Express as a REST framework, Sequelize as ORM and SQLite3 as data persistence engine.
-This API is divided in various modules using the "routing modular" mechanism and implements a JSON Web Token authentification for the users.
+Backend consists in a REST API (using JSON for data exchange) implemented using Javascript language and the Node.JS platform, it also uses Express as a REST framework, Sequelize as ORM and SQLite3 as data persistence engine.
+This API is divided in various modules using the "routing modular" mechanism and implements a JSON Web Token authentication for users.

 ###Frontend
-Frontend id formed by 2 differents applications, one of them is a MVC application implemented using the Javascript languaje and the AngularJS MVC framework, it has been used too the HTML and CSS languajes with the Bootstrap library for designing the angular templates that forms the application view.
-The other application that formas the frontend is a simply API that no uses any MVC framework, it has only a little interface designed using HTML+CSS+Bootstrap that allows dinamically register new users in the system, using the AJAX tecnology through the JQuery library.
+Frontend is formed by 2 different applications, one of them is a MVC application, which is implemented using the Javascript language and the AngularJS MVC framework, it also has been used the HTML and CSS languages with the Bootstrap library for designing the angular templates that creates the application view.
+The other application that forms the frontend is a simply API that no uses any MVC framework, it has only a small interface designed using HTML+CSS+Bootstrap that allows dynamically register new users in the system, using the AJAX technology through the JQuery library.

 ##Data Model
 The data model consists in 3 different entities (Artist, Song and Coment) with the next relationship: